US Work Permit Requirements

 Visa applicants will most often be required to provide documents that prove compelling ties of visa seeker to one’s home country.
 These documents are required to demonstrate your intention to return to your home country after a temporary stay in the US.
 Compelling ties can be proved by revealing:

-- Your residence in home country that you do not have any intention to sell
+- Your residence in your home country that you do not have any intention to sell

 - Your long term plans